Richard Di Natale

-Richard Luigi Di Natale ([di naˈta.le]; born 6 June 1970) is a former Australian politician who was a senator for Victoria.
+Richard Luigi Di Natale ([di naˈta.le]; born 6 June 1970) is an Australian former politician who was a Senator for Victoria.
 He was also the leader of the Australian Greens from 2015 to 2020.
 Di Natale was elected to the Senate in the 2010 federal election.
 A former general practitioner, Di Natale became federal parliamentary leader of the Australian Greens on 6 May 2015 following the resignation of Christine Milne.
 He was the leader of the Greens during the 2016 and 2019 federal elections.

 Early life

 Di Natale was born in Melbourne to Italian immigrants.
 His mother was born in San Marco in Lamis, Apulia, while his father was born in Syracuse, Sicily.
 Di Natale attended Parade College, graduating in 1987, and Monash University, where he graduated with a Bachelor of Medicine, Bachelor of Surgery degree in 1993.
 He later obtained Master of Public Health and Master of Health Science degrees from La Trobe University.

 Prior to entering parliament, Di Natale was a general practitioner and public health specialist.
 He worked in Aboriginal health in the Northern Territory, on HIV prevention in India and in the drug and alcohol sector.